amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 The node `abe` is the **root** and `bart`, `lisa` and `maggie` are the **leaf** nodes of the tree.
 Notice that the tree's node can have a different number of descendants: 0, 1, 3, or any other value.

-# Binary Trees

-Trees nodes can have zero or more children.
-However, when a tree has at the most two children, then it's called **binary tree**.

-A binary tree is one of the most common forms of trees and has many applications such as:
+Tree data structures have many applications such as:

 <!-- - Searching in a time complexity of *O(log n)*. -->
 <!-- - Cryptography: [Generate pseudorandom numbers](https://www.cs.princeton.edu/courses/archive/fall07/cos433/prf_goldreich.pdf) -->